 The new system created by Ten Senses allows farmers to sell directly to the manufacturer.
 A team of field officers were equipped to travel to the farming communities, train farmers to improve the quality of the macadamia nuts, purchase the produce and take it to warehouse facilities where they are then shipped to Nairobi.
 Through an in-house software, Nganga sets the price for the macadamia nuts and smallholder farmers are paid directly by Ten Senses without intermediaries.
-The software also allows Ten Senses to collect information on each farmer and their harvest in order to monitor the production and intervene with further training and support wherever needed.
+The software also allows Ten Senses to collect information on each farmer vene with further training and support wherever needed.